 Now we are both pretty excited about the log home idea, so we called and made an appointment with the log home kit supplier to get the low down and hopefully strike a deal.

-I almost forgot to mention how we got the money for the build, my father-in-law came through for us for most of the money, I guess he took a leap of faith and took out a line of credit on the rest of the land he owned, on the understanding that we would make all the interest payments on the loan until it was finished and we got our own financing, and most of the rest came from a loan program that my wife has through her employer, but we were still a few thousand short, but we didn’t care too much at this point we would figure it out when the time came, and we did.
+I almost forgot to mention how we got the money for the build, my father-in-law came through for us for most of the money, I guess he took a leap of faith and took out a line of credit on some more of the land he owned, on the understanding that we would make all the interest payments on the loan until our home was finished and we got our own financing, and most of the rest came from a loan program that my wife has through her employer, but we were still a few thousand short this had to come out of our paycheck, but we didn’t care too much at this point we would figure it out when the time came, and we did.

 Important to note, appraisals vary by location and market conditions and are based on recent sales within the last six months of similar homes.

 The log home kit.